China's Hubei eases coronavirus curbs; new imported cases decline

 The Hubei Health Commission announced it would lift curbs on outgoing travellers starting March 25, provided they had a health clearance code.

-The total number of confirmed cases in mainland China stands at 81,218, with 474 imported infections.
-The death toll in mainland China reached 3,281 as of the end of Tuesday, up by four from the previous day.
+The total number of confirmed cases in mainland China was 81,218, with 474 imported infections at the end of Tuesday.
+The death toll in mainland China reached 3,281 as of the end of Tuesday, up by four from Monday.

+Beijing reported 7 new confirmed cases imported from overseas in the first 12 hours of Wednesday, March 25, Xu Hejian, head of the Information Office of the Beijing municipal government, said on Wednesday.

-Reporting by Ryan Woo, Se Young Lee, Stella Qiu, Yawen Chen and Samuel Shen; Editing by Michael Perry and Christian Schmollinger
+Reporting by Ryan Woo, Se Young Lee, Stella Qiu, Yawen Chen, Samuel Shen Liangping Gao, Roxanne Liu, Huizhong Wu, Min Zhang and Shivani Singh; Editing by Michael Perry, Christian Schmollinger and Giles Elgood